kshedden/numpy_workshop/numpy_basics.md

 A reducing operation reduces the number of axes of an array, by applying a function along one axis that combines the values.
-Here are some basic summarizations along the columns:
+Here are some basic summarization operations along the columns:

 ```
 x = np.random.normal(size=(4, 3))